home-assistant/home-assistant.io/source/_integrations/motion_blinds.markdown

 ## Retrieving the API Key

-Retrieving Key

 The Motion Blinds API uses a 16 character key that can be retrieved from the official "Motion Blinds" app for [IOS](https://apps.apple.com/us/app/motion-blinds/id1437234324) or [Android](https://play.google.com/store/apps/details?id=com.coulisse.motion).

-Open the app, click the 3 dots in the top right corner, go to "settings", go to "Motion APP About", Please quickly tap this "Motion APP About" page 5 times, a popup will apear that gives you the key.
+Open the app, click the 3 dots in the top right corner, go to "settings", go to "Motion APP About", Please quickly tap this "Motion APP About" page 5 times, a popup will appear that gives you the key.

 Please note that "-" characters need to be included in the key when providing it to Home Assistant.
-The key needs to be simular to "12ab345c-d67e-8f"
+The key needs to be similar to `12ab345c-d67e-8f`

 ![alt text](https://raw.githubusercontent.com/starkillerOG/motion-blinds/main/pictures/Motion_App__get_key_1.jpg)
 ![alt text](https://raw.githubusercontent.com/starkillerOG/motion-blinds/main/pictures/Motion_App__get_key_2.jpg)